Skip to main content

 Troubleshooting

-• Verify the Kafka cluster is running and accepting connections.
+• Verify the Kafka broker process is running on <broker-name>.<your-domain>.

 • Check that the broker port (default 9092) is open and not blocked by firewall.

-• Verify bootstrap servers are correct and reachable from CloudThinker.
+• Verify the bootstrap server address <broker-name>.<your-domain>:9092 is correct and reachable from CloudThinker.

 When using partial scope onboarding, remove the entire key-value pair for unused scopes.
 Do not leave empty strings.Correct (Kafka-only, Schema Registry removed entirely):